 That said, a few weeks ago, a friend had mentioned to me he'd noticed the Sugarrae site was linking to several thousand redirects (both internal redirects and external redirects).

-Since redirects can lose a small microbe of link juice – and chain redirects can easily lead to problems, you should always correct links when possible to link to the correct landing page without going through the redirect.
-The redirect should be a net to catch what you can’t change, not a free pass to ignore what you can change.
+Since redirects can lose a small microbe of link juice – and chain redirects can easily lead to problems, you should always correct links when possible to link to the right landing page without going through the redirect.
+The redirect should be a net to catch what you can't change, not a free pass to ignore what you can change.

 So I sat down for a few hours, download the Broken Link Checker plugin (free) for WordPress, installed it and went to work.